-“The Value of Uncertainity in Uncertain Times (Or, ‘Pay Attention You Assholes!’): Donald Trump, David Simon, and The Plot Against America,” in American Television in the Trump Era edited by Karen McNally (Detroit, MI: Wayne State University Press, forthcoming).
+“The Value of Uncertainity in Uncertain Times (Or, ‘Pay Attention You Assholes!’): Donald Trump, David Simon, and The Plot Against America,” in American Television During a Television Presidency edited by Karen McNally (Detroit, MI: Wayne State University Press, forthcoming).

 “To Condense a Mockingbird: Harper Lee, the Reader’s Digest, and the Cold War,” with Kristen Popham in The Cold War and American Life edited by Mark Boulton and Tobias Gibson, (forthcoming).